ryardley/ts-bus/README.md

     bus.subscribe("count.**", dispatch);
   }

+  /*
-  /* the boilerplate code can be reduced by using the subscribeDefinition function.
+  The boilerplate code can be reduced by using the reducerSubscribeDefinition function.
-  subscriber: subscribeDefinition("count.**")
+  subscriber: reducerSubscribeDefinition("count.**")
   */

 });